Astra’s shares her powerful transformation

 When in doubt, play “pretend” like when you were a kid.
 A good jumping off point is to ask yourself what you enjoyed doing when you were a child, and go from there!

-Feeling a little stuck?
-In my coaching, I help people unlock their own kind of fun and use it to propel their healing.
+I’m now a coach, and I help people unlock their own kind of fun and use it to propel their healing.
 I am also in the middle of creating an online course to help people (re)discover their unique brand of weird, whimsy, and play.

 Liz: Looking forward to that, it sounds awesome!
 I’ve heard amazing things about your coaching.
 What types of clients most benefit from your coaching help, how can people reach you, and what can they expect from coaching?